For Panorama Images

 Select the tour

-> Add images (only images that you are stitching)
+> Add images (add only the images that you are stitching)

 Hold down the Shift key and click on each image